riegllms/ros-riegl-vz/riegl_vz/README.md

 **set_position** (riegl_vz_interfaces/SetPosition) :

-Set position of the scanner origin in a global coordinate system (GLCS) supported by RIEGL GeoSys Manager.
-The position must be set before the scan.
-This allows transformation of scans into a global coordinate system and furthermore the position is an initial guess for scan registration.
+Set position of the scanner origin.
+The position must be set before the scan has finished.
+This is used for scan registration without GNSS.
+Scanner orientation still comes from the scanner internal IMU and magnetic field sensor.

-**set_pose** (riegl_vz_interfaces/SetPose) :
+**set_imu_pose** (riegl_vz_interfaces/SetPose) :

 Set position and orientation from an external IMU.
-The position must be set before the scan.
-The driver calculates relative position and orientation movements from one scan position to another.
-The resulting data is used for scanner localization for scan registration without GNSS (e.g. accurate IMU data from a robot).
+The position and orientation must be set before the scan has finished.
+The behavior of the service call depends on the parameter 'imu_relative_pose'.

+imu_relative_pose = True: The driver calculates relative position and orientation changes from one scan position to the next.
+The resulting data is used for scanner position determination of the scan registration algorithm (e.g. accurate IMU data from a robot).

+imu_relative_pose = False: The driver uses the absolute positions and only the yaw angle from the orientation for scanner position determination of the scan registration algorithm.

 **scan** ([std_srvs/Trigger](https://github.com/ros2/common_interfaces/blob/master/std_srvs/srv/Trigger.srv)) :